Battle of Mlali

-The Battle of Mlali was fought during the East African Campaign of World War I. In mid-August 1916, the British General Jan Christiaan Smuts led three divisions from Kenya south into the Imperial German colony of Tanganyika in order to seize and disrupt their vital railway.
-The German commander Paul von Lettow-Vorbeck was informed by his scouts of the British movement and sent Captain Otto to investigate.
+The Battle of Mlali was fought during the East African Campaign of World War I. In mid-August 1916, the British, led by General Jan Christiaan Smuts, advanced three divisions from Kenya south into the Imperial German colony of Tanganyika to seize and disrupt their vital railway.
+Informed of the British movement by his scouts, the German commander Paul von Lettow-Vorbeck sent Captain Otto to investigate.

-The Germans were forced to withdraw in the face of greater British numbers.
+Outnumbered, the Germans were forced to withdraw.
 Despite several skirmishes, the British never succeeded in drawing out the main body of the German force to face their superior numbers.
-However, despite this the Germans lost several important supply locations when they were captured by the British.
+However, the Germans lost several important supply locations when they were captured by the British.

 The British objective was primarily to destroy German troops, which they failed to achieve.
-However, despite this failure the battle was considered as a victory by the British High Command, since they had Germans forced into a retreat.
+Despite this, the battle was considered a victory by the British High Command, since the Germans were forced into retreat.

 Captain William Bloomfield of the 2nd South African Mounted Brigade received the Victoria Cross for rescuing a wounded corporal during the battle at great personal risk.